MartinEmanuelMaldonado93/loading-screens/README.md

+# Simple Youtube-clone page
-# Dummy clone page made with React to make a simple screen animations, and practice a bit css♥
+Made with React and Vite to make a simple screen animation, and practice a bit css♥

+Deploy with github-pages
 Link: https://martinemanuelmaldonado93.github.io/loading-screens/